Lebanon Opportunities Lebanon Opportunities Lebanon Opportunities

 Comparative Table for Property insurance

 While the meaning of the term fire seems simple, insurance companies have their own, legalistic version.
 Something is defined as on fire if in normal circumstances it ought not to be on fire or undergoing the application of heat.
 This would mean, for example, that a cake burning in the oven is not considered as fire.
 Flames leaping out of the sofa are a different story!
 Generally, when a house is mortgaged, the lender insists that it is insured, to guarantee that the payments will continue even if the house is destroyed.
 In cases where the apartment or building is not subject to a mortgage, the owner usually pays the insurance, at least for the house.
 However, if the apartment is rented, the tenant is sometimes required to bear part of the cost, which may be included indirectly in the rent.
 There is a clear separation between insurance for a building and cover for the contents of that building.
 With regard to furniture, fixtures and fittings, and personal belongings, tenants need to arrange a separate insurance policy.
-While the building or apartment is an easily recognizable major investment, the cumulative value of personal belongings acquired over years can easily be underestimated.
+While the building or apartment is a recognizable major investment, the cumulative value of personal belongings acquired over years can easily be underestimated.
 It is therefore worthwhile to increase contents cover from time to time to keep pace with new acquisitions.
 However, reality is the key here, since attempts at over-insurance are a waste of money.
-No insurance company will pay out, on theft for example, for expensive items that are clearly out of the range of the insured (and therefore probably don’t exist).
+No insurance company will pay out, on theft for example, for expensive items that are clearly out of the range of the insured (and therefore probably don't exist).
 What is applicable to tenants with regard to possessions is, of course, equally relevant to homeowners.

 The basis of property insurance is against the risk of fire and most other circumstances become add-ons to the policy.
-Although ‘natural disaster’ is most often taken by people outside the insurance business to mean an earthquake, in fact the term can cover a lot of other circumstances as well.
+Although "natural disaster" is most often taken by people outside the insurance business to mean an earthquake, in fact the term can cover a lot of other circumstances as well.
 It may provide protection against wind damage, storms, floods, landslides, torrential rain, or other non-human inspired events.
 However, a building that collapses after heavy rain has undermined the foundations may not be covered if there has been negligence in the construction.
 Cover against natural disasters can be applied to the homes themselves, personal belongings, or the land the property is on, or any combination of the three.
 There is an extra charge for insurance against natural disasters and clearly this is higher if the property is located in an area known to be prone to earthquakes.
 Deductibles often apply to this kind of cover to prevent endless claims for replacing a few tiles being hurled from the roof by a high wind.
-Again – as in all insurance – careful reading of what is and what is not covered is required.
+Again-as in all insurance-careful reading of what is and what is not covered is required.
 Although both the house and the contents may be insured on a replacement value basis, there is always an upper limit to the amount you can claim.
-Specific items of high value, such as jewelry, may be subject to special conditions, such as the provision of a safe, and frequently insurance companies seek a detailed list of such items, perhaps with independent valuations and photographs.
+Specific items of high value, such as jewelry, may be subject to special conditions, such as the provision of a safe.
+And frequently, insurance companies seek a detailed list of such items, perhaps with independent valuations and photographs.

 The theft cover is usually restricted to items taken after a forcible entry of your home.
 So theft by a maid or guests may not be covered.
-Nor is theft during or after a fire – more properly called looting – usually covered under the theft clauses of a home insurance.
-Property insurance can also be extended to cover neighboring liabilities – also called neighbor’s recourse.
+Nor is theft during or after a fire-more properly called looting-usually covered under the theft clauses of a home insurance.
+Property insurance can also be extended to cover neighboring liabilities-also called neighbor's recourse.
 Such an addition covers damages done to neighboring properties as a result of fire coming out of your property or destruction or any damage to it.
 It is very similar to third party liability in motor insurance.

 There is no fixed range for property premiums, especially since so many details are involved in its calculation.
-The type of property, its structure (cement, concrete reinforced, wood), the location, the date of its construction, and the number of stories all play a role in determining the risk rate.
-Risk is also measured for the content, furniture, equipment, safes, as well as the electricity, heating, and air-cooling, water systems, stocks of gas and oil supply for domestic use, and generators.
-The fire protection available such as fire extinguishers, sprinklers, and fire alarms, detection systems, and fire hoses can diminish the risk rate.
-Other security measures are also important, such as easy access for the fire brigade and civil defense, the presence of security guards, surveillance systems, video cameras, and ‘no smoking signs’ etc. The availability and frequency of maintenance is also significant and is taken into consideration.
-Previous losses can increase the risk rate of your property, but concealing previous claims – perhaps from a different company – will not eliminate this problem; it will merely invalidate your insurance.
-Which floor of a building you live on can also affect the rates for content cover, with ground floor flats being considered at greater risk.
-Some companies may insist on bars covering the windows.
+The type of property, its structure (cement, reinforced concrete, wood), the location, the date of its construction, and the number of stories all play a role in determining the risk rate.
+Risk is also measured for the content, furniture, equipment, safes, as well as the electricity, heating and air-cooling, water systems, stocks of gas and oil supply for domestic use, and generators.
+The fire protection available, such as fire extinguishers, sprinklers, and fire alarms, detection systems, and fire hoses can diminish the risk rate.
+Other security measures are also important, such as easy access for the fire brigade and civil defense, the presence of security guards, surveillance systems, video cameras, and 'no smoking signs' etc.

 Average rates are usually appointed to each type of risk, fire, natural disaster, theft and neighboring liabilities, depending on the type of property.
 Those rates are taken as a starting point and will vary after the study of each case.
 The rates are usually given as per thousand of the sum insured for each type of coverage.